Akecel/BobApp-API/README.md

 ### DotEnv :

 Laravel utilizes the DotEnv PHP library by Vance Lucas.
 In a fresh Laravel installation, the root directory of your application will contain a .env.example file.
 If you clone this repository, this file will be named .env.production, you should rename the file manually to .env.
-To use Hyra's brackoffice you need to configure this file, to this, follow the  [documentation](https://laravel.com/docs/5.7/configuration#environment-configuration).
+To use Bob's brackoffice you need to configure this file, to this, follow the  [documentation](https://laravel.com/docs/5.7/configuration#environment-configuration).

 #### Exemple :